alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Devices/RobotCleaner-v1.md

 ### Named Types

-#### struct OperationalCycleDescriptor
+#### struct OperationalCycleDescription

-This structure is used to give added information about a cycle, using its operational cycle id as reference.
+This structure is used to give additional information about a cycle, using its operational cycle as reference.

-  * **cycleId** --- uint16 --- operational cycle id
+  * **cycle** --- uint16 --- operational cycle
   * **name** --- string --- name of the operational cycle (e.g. "Zigzag", ...)
   * **description** --- string --- description of the operational cycle, it can be empty string in case there is no description

-#### struct CyclePhaseDescriptor
+#### struct CyclePhaseDescription

-This structure is used to give added information about a phase, using its cycle phase id as reference.
+This structure is used to give addtional information about a phase, using its cycle phase as reference.

-  * **phaseId** --- byte --- cycle phase id
+  * **phase** --- byte --- cycle phase
   * **name** --- string --- name of the cycle phase (e.g. "Cleaning", ...)
   * **description** --- string --- description of the cycle phase, it can be empty string in case there is no description